-- Each Signatory shall include details about the technical specifications and features of each Games Console, as well as any related environmental information specified in the product compliance report, which will be made available on the SRI website. - To publicize and disseminate information about this SRI, a dedicated website will be established within six months of the recognition of the SRI by the Commission.

-The website would at least include the following:

-- the most recent and previous versions of the self-regulation measure; - an up-to-date list of Signatories and information on recent withdrawals and exclusions of signatories; - confirmation of the overall market coverage of the self-regulatory agreement (without disclosure of individual Signatories' commercial or confidential data); - up-to-date list of products declared compliant by the Signatories (products found to be non-compliant by the Independent Inspector should not be included); - the most recent version of the Product Compliance Report template; - the compliance reports produced by the Independent Inspector; - an up-to-date list of non-compliant Signatories;
+- Each Signatory shall include details about the technical specifications and features of each Games Console, as well as any related environmental information specified in the product compliance report, which will be made available on the dedicated SRI website. - To publicise and disseminate information about this SRI, the website should at least include the following: - the most recent and previous versions of the self-regulation measure; - an up-to-date list of Signatories and information on recent withdrawals and exclusions of Signatories; - o confirmation of the overall market coverage of the self-regulatory agreement (without disclosure of individual Signatories' commercial or confidential data); - up-to-date list of products declared compliant by the Signatories (products found to be non-compliant by the Independent Inspector shall not be included); - the most recent version of the Product Compliance Report template; - the compliance reports produced by the Independent Inspector; - an up-to-date list of non-compliant Signatories; - for every Steering Committee meeting: invitations, draft agendas, meeting documents and meeting minutes; - information on the Independent Inspector, including its contact details; - o a facility for visitors to submit questions about the SRI to the Signatories and to the Independent Inspector.
+Questions shall be replied to within one month; - From 1 January 2022, information on the power consumption of navigation, media play, gaming, regulatory standby mode(s), and other user-enabled low power conditions.